fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 - Digital signage *room* management permission
   - Enable, disable, and reset digital signage for a room.
-  - Select an existing signage source from the list of sources that has been added to the tenant for a room.
+  - Select an existing signage source from the list of sources that was added to the tenant for a room.
   - Modify signage settings for a room.

 Microsoft 365 Global Admins and Teams Rooms Pro Managers can assign additional users with digital signage tenant management and/or digital signage room management permissions using the role-based access control: